 The issue is do either methods really protect children?
 And are the ‘germs’ they’re exposed to at school going to harm them or help build the immunity they need.
-According to Bert Rodrigues, CEO of Biodx, “The idea of introducing hand sanitisers to schools is misguided.
+According to Burt Rodrigues, CEO of Biodx, “The idea of introducing hand sanitisers to schools is misguided.
 The human body needs to have contact with bacteria, viruses and fungi to become immune to a world full of germs?”

 FDA bans main ingredient in hand sanitisers